 Wrapping GC functions is a bit more complicated.
-GC's have two tables of function vectors, one hanging from gc->ops and the other from gc->funcs, which should be initially wrapped from a CreateGC wrapper.
-Wrappers should modify only table pointers, not the contents of the tables, as they may be shared by more than one GC (and, in the case of funcs, are probably shared by all gcs).
-Your func wrappers may change the GC funcs or ops pointers, and op wrappers may change the GC op pointers but not the funcs.

-Thus, the rule for GC wrappings is: wrap the funcs from CreateGC and, in each func wrapper, unwrap the ops and funcs, call down, and re-wrap.
-In each op wrapper, unwrap the ops, call down, and rewrap afterwards.
-Note that in re-wrapping you must save out the pointer you're replacing again.
-This way the chain will be maintained when wrappers adjust the funcs/ops tables they use.
+GC's have two sets of function vectors, one hanging from gc->ops and the other from gc->funcs.
+Wrappers should modify only those values, not the internal values as they may be shared by more than one GC (and, in the case of funcs, are probably shared by all gcs).
+To wrap the ops, wrap the funcs and, in each func wrapper, unwrap the ops and funcs, call down, and re-wrap.
+In each op wrapper, unwrap both the funcs and ops, call down and rewrap afterwards.
+The rule is: if you wrap funcs+ops, you must always unwrap both before down calling.
+If you wrap ops, you must always pull the ops value out of the GC in the func wrapper and save it.
+If you wrap funcs, you needn't pull the funcs value out of the GC to rewrap as the func values are required to be constant.
+In this way, the wrapped validation routine can change the op vector and not have it lost when your wrapper routine rewraps the GC.
+This occurs when the wrapped op revalidates the GC with new entries (many mi routines do this for opaque stipples or double dashes).
+The corollary to this rule is: Never change the func vector after CreateGC.